egis/support-portal/configuration/barcode-text.md

 *  lib/libbardecode.so
 *  lib/libbardecode_jni.so

+Once the above has been completed, an extractFromBarcode node rule can be configured in PaperTrail.
+* Barcode Index: The text index to save the barcode value in `barcode_value`
+* Failed / Passed Index: Boolean indexes (optional) to flag if the extract failed / passed `barcode_failed` / `barcode_read`
+* Advanced: Enter the xml path (see below for format of the xml file) and license here<br>
+`xml=/opt/Papertrail/barcode.xml`<br>
+`LicenseKey=mylicensekey`

+The next node rule will be extractFromIndex, targeting your Barcode Index `barcode_value`
+* Filter: `indexes.containsKey('barcode_value') && barcode_value!= '' && barcode_value!= null`
+* Use the regex to extract the `barcode_value` into separate indexes
+* Important: Once added, navigate to the `/web/portal` interface and select the node where you have the rule set.
+Click the drop-down menu at the node name > Rules.
+Edit the extractFromIndex rule and set the event to `Document.update_index`

 An XML file in the following format can be created to configure specific properties:
 ```
 <xml version='1.0' encoding='iso-8859-1'>